How to Start Print on Demand Shopify Store

 Print on demand (POD) is a business model in which customized or personalized products, such as t-shirts, mugs, accessories, gadgets, home appliances, and more, are produced only when product orders exist.

-In a retail Print on demand business, you partner with white-label products companies or suppliers to customize their products under your branding to sell to customers based on pre-orders.
+In a retail print-on-demand business, you partner with white-label product companies or suppliers to customize their products under your branding and sell them to customers based on pre-orders.

 You don’t keep the product in stock, buy upfronts, or handle shipping.
-You only pay for product cost, shipping and other logistics when your customer has placed an order for the products.
+You only pay for the product cost, shipping, and other logistics when your customer places an order.

-The white label company or prints-on-demand supplier is responsible for the production, shipping, and delivering the product to your customers.
-Your job is to get orders and forward them to your on-demand products vendor.
+The white label company or print-on-demand supplier is responsible for producing, shipping, and delivering the product to your customers.
+Your job is to receive orders and forward them to your on-demand products vendor.

 How Print on demand work diagram

-In summary, you create an online store, sign up with a print-on-demand provider, add your design to products, and customers place orders at your store price.
+In summary, you create an online store, sign up with a print-on-demand provider, add your design to products, and customers place orders at your store’s price.

 7 Tips for a Successful POD Business.

-Before we go deep into how to start a print-on-demand Shopify shop, I want to share some advice with you.
+Before we discuss in depth how to start a print-on-demand Shopify shop, I want to share some advice with you.

 This advice will help you escape negative POD tactics, prepare your mindset for the challenges ahead, and help position your business for success.